JayeshHadke/Cryptography-Network-Security/README.md

 **Security Services**

-The processing or communication service taht is provided by a system to give a specific kind of protection to system resources; security services implements security policies and are implemented by security mechanism
+The processing or communication service that is provided by a system to give a specific kind of protection to system resources; security services implements security policies and are implemented by security mechanism

 Types :